King Vidor: M-G-M: 1938–1944

 Comrade X: A political comedy set in the Soviet Union, Comrade X (1940) was conceived as a vehicle for M-G-M's glamorous acquisition Hedy Lamarr, in the hopes they might duplicate the profits they reaped from M-G-M star Greta Garbo in Ninotchka (1939).
 "Comrade" X is played by Clark Gable, a cynical American journalist who exposes Stalin-era cultural falsifications in his dispatches to his newspaper in the United States.
 Lamarr plays a Moscow tram conductor.
 Her coldly logical persona ultimately proves susceptible to Gable's America-inspired enthusiasms.
 Released in December 1940, the scurrilous tone of the dialogue toward the USSR officials was consistent with US government posture in the aftermath of the Hitler–Stalin Pact of August 1939.
 When Germany invaded the Soviet Union in June 1941 (after America's entry into WWII in December 1941), Russians became US allies in the war effort against the Axis powers.
 Reflecting these developments, M-G-M executives, just six months after the film's release, inserted a disclaimer assuring audiences that the movie was only a farce, not a hostile critique of the USSR.
 Writer Walter Reisch, who also scripted Ninotchka, earned an Oscar nomination for best original story.

 Vidor disparaged the picture as "an insignificant light comedy" that afforded him "a change of pace."
 Vidor's next picture would be a cold-eyed examination of the institution of marriage and a much more personal work: H.M.
 Pulham, Esq.
 (1941).

 H. M. Pulham, Esq.: With wife and screenwriting partner Elizabeth Hill, Vidor adapted John P. Marquand's highly popular novel of the same name.
 A story of a married man tempted to revive an affair with an old flame, Vidor draws upon memories of a failed romance from his own youth.

 Harry Pulham (Robert Young), a member of the New England's conservative upper-middle class, is stultified by the respectable routines of life and a proper marriage to his wife Kay (Ruth Hussey).
-Vidor examines Pulham's past in a series of flashbacks that reveal a youthful affair Harry had with an ambitious German immigrant, Marvin Myles (Hedy Lamaar) at a New York advertising agency.
+Vidor examines Pulham's past in a series of flashbacks that reveal a youthful affair Harry had with an ambitious German immigrant, Marvin Myles (Hedy Lamarr) at a New York advertising agency.
 They prove incompatible, largely due to different class orientation and expectations: Marvin pursues her dynamic career in New York and Harry returns to the security of his Bostonian social establishment.
 In an act of desperate nostalgia, Pulham attempts to rekindle the relationship 20 years later, to no avail.
 His attempt at rebellion failed, Harry Pulham consciously submits to a life of conformity that falls short of freedom but offers self-respect and a modest contentment.